 And I shudder to think how many people might actually think that's a good idea.

 Amy is an Arizona resident whose passion about human rights has evolved into activism since the passage of SB 1070.
 She’s originally from Maine, where she was part of the tourism industry for over 20 years.
 Her writings have appeared in the Tucson Sentinel, Truthout, and Open Salon.
-She has also recently completed a memoir of her early life on an isolated Maine island.
-She and her husband live east of Phoenix in the foothills of the Superstition Mountains.
+Her full-time work is as a volunteer and clinic director at a nonprofit free clinic she co-founded in downtown Phoenix.